 Free crèche in stores to keep your little ones entertained

-Parents and guardians can book their children into an Ikea crèche (Småland) for up to one hour, or 45 minutes during busy periods, while they shop at Ikea.
+Parents and guardians can book their children (three to 10 years old) into an Ikea crèche (Småland) for up to 45 minutes while they shop at Ikea.
 The crèche will be located at the front of the store and it'll be supervised by staff trained in childcare.
 Activities include toys, books, arts and crafts.
+Crèches are open at all Ikea main stores, except for Manchester, Birmingham and Croydon, which Ikea says will all open in 2025.

 MSE weekly email